-Special Olympics USA is the national team that represents the United States at the Special Olympics World Summer and Winter Games.
-The 210-member delegation is comprised of 150 athletes, 40 coaches and approximately 20 delegation members who support team operations.
-The delegation also includes Special Olympics Unified Sports teams, where people with and without intellectual disabilities compete together as teammates.
-Team members will compete in seven sports: alpine skiing, cross-country skiing, figure skating, floor hockey, snowboarding, snowshoeing and speed skating.
+Special Olympics Pennsylvania sent 6 athletes and one coach to compete alongside Special Olympics USA which was comprised of 141 athletes, 40 coaches and approximately 20 delegation members who support team operations, for a total delegation of 200.
+The delegation also included Special Olympics Unified Sports teams, where people with and without intellectual disabilities compete together, as teammates.
+Team members competed in seven sports: alpine skiing, cross-country skiing, figure skating, floor hockey, snowboarding, snowshoeing and speed skating.

 For more information about World Games visit www.austria2017.org/ or http://specialolympicsusa.org/2017/ for more information about Special Olympics USA!
 Click here to visit our SOPA World Games web page.

-Special Olympics Pennsylvania (SOPA) is proud to have Chief Matthew Porter represent our state as a 2017 Special Olympics World Winter Games Final Leg Torch Runner.
-The 2017 World Games will be held in Austria (Graz and Schladming) from March 14 - 25, and the Law Enforcement Torch Run Final Leg will transpire from March 9 - 18.
+Special Olympics Pennsylvania (SOPA) thanks Chief Matthew Porter for representing our state as a 2017 Special Olympics World Winter Games Final Leg Torch Runner.
+The 2017 World Games is being held in Austria (Graz and Schladming) from March 14 - 25, and the Law Enforcement Torch Run Final Leg took place from March 9 - 18.
 For more information about the Final Leg, visit http://www.letr-finalleg.org/page17/index.html.

 About Chief Matthew Porter